A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Zero-infinity dichotomy for manifolds thick at infinity

+Or $\bigcap_{t\geq 0}{A}_t\cap\interior(B) \neq \varnothing$ and the stable minimal hypersurface $S$ intersects the interior of $B$.
+If we suppose that $S$ does not satisfy Condition [M], some saddle point minimal hypersurfaces close to $S$ intersect $B$ and they have the right index and $n$-volume bounds, so the claim is true in this case.

-In the case $\bigcap_{t\geq 0}{A}_t\cap\interior(B) = \varnothing$ and $S$ satisfies Condition [M], $S$ is either strictly stable or degenerate stable of Type I or II (for the metric $g_D$).
-If $S$ is of Type I, then the level set flow approaches $S$ from above, and it is possible to prolongate the foliation $\{A_t\}_{t\geq 0}$ by hand beyond $S$, so that around $S$ the foliation is smooth weakly mean convex.
+In the case $\bigcap_{t\geq 0}{A}_t\cap\interior(B) \neq \varnothing$ and $S$ satisfies Condition [M], each component of $S$ intersecting the interior of $B$ is either strictly stable or degenerate stable of Type I or II (for the metric $g_D$).
+If a component $S_0$ of $S$ is of Type I, then the level set flow approaches $S_0$ from above, and it is possible to prolongate the foliation $\{A_t\}_{t\geq 0}$ by hand beyond $S_0$, so that around $S_0$ the foliation is smooth weakly mean convex.
+We perform this around each such component of $S$.
 After this foliation goes beyond $S$, we can run the level set flow again, and we can repeat that process, extending the foliation whenever the level set flow converges to a degenerate stable minimal hypersurface of Type I. This way, we construct a foliation $\{\tilde{A}_t\}_{t\geq 0}$, that we can suppose sweeps out a region of $B$ of maximal volume.
 We can make sure to not get trapped at a degenerate stable minimal hypersurface of Type I by a compactness argument.
+This construction can only stop if

+(then the claim is true), or if the foliation arrives at a non-empty minimal hypersurface intersecting $\interior(B)$: in that case, the components intersecting $\interior(B)$ are strictly stable or degenerate stable of Type II.